mathieumoli/VICCPROJECT/notes.md

 This project has been very interesting since we could discover the problems related to allocation of vm's.
 Moreover, being able to see the results and the impact of some criterias on the revenue is also a good point.
 By implementing these algorithms which are different one from another, we can really put in practice what we saw during the lectures.
+We didn't have big problems during our implementations since we are used to programming, using maps and lists in Java.
+Since they are the main things we used, the majority of what we did didn't fail and we succeeded in implementing our algorithms quite fast, even if some reflection was needed concerning how to achieve the objectives of some algorithms, like for the energy efficient one.
 In conclusion, we can say that the lecture and the projects interested us.